-

 When it was time to decide what to do next after graduation, an MBA was one option.
 However, I wasn’t too keen on doing an MBA.
 So I dropped the MBA idea.

-At that time (and we are talking about the 1980s), there were a number of chartered accountants in the country, but only a handful of company secretaries.
+At that time (and we are talking about the 1980s), there were many chartered accountants in the country, but only a handful of company secretaries.

 People didn’t know what a company secretary was or did.

-And I decided to enroll in the CS course.
+And I decided to enrol in the CS course…only that I didn’t!

 My first semester exams were due in May 1988.
-But, unexpectedly, my wedding dates (which were planned after my exams) got postponed to March 1988.
+But, unexpectedly, my wedding dates got postponed to March 1988.

 And I could not appear for my law exams.